alihkz94/long-chimeric-reads-project/Recovery modules/Readme.md

 This two-tiered approach allows the script to distinguish between nearly identical matches and merely significant matches, providing a more nuanced classification of potential chimeric sequences.

+## Initial Alignment Check (in Blasch_modified version):

+The script first parses the BLAST results, where each sequence (query) is aligned against a database of reference sequences (hits).
+For each query, the alignments are evaluated based on two key metrics:
+Query Coverage: The percentage of the query sequence that aligns with the reference (hit) sequence.
+Identity Percentage: The percentage of identical matches in the alignment.
+High-Identity Alignment:

+Sequences with high identity (≥ 99%) and high query coverage (≥ 99%) are considered for stricter classification as chimeras.
+If a sequence has multiple high-identity alignments or if the alignment is to a different taxonomic group, it's flagged as an absolute chimera or a false positive chimera.
+Borderline Sequence Criteria: If no high-identity alignment is found (meaning the sequence does not meet the 99% identity and coverage threshold), the script evaluates the remaining alignments using less stringent criteria:

+Max Identity and Coverage:
+The script calculates the maximum identity percentage and maximum query coverage across all alignments for that sequence.
+If any alignment has a minimum identity percentage of 80% and query coverage of 80%, the sequence is flagged as borderline.

 ## 📂 Directory Structure